Joint Majorization-Minimization for Nonnegative CP and Tucker Decompositions under $\beta$-Divergences: Unfolding-Free Updates: Conclusions and Future Work

 Several extensions are natural directions for future research: \begin{itemize} \item \textbf{Regularized models and additional constraints.} Extend the contraction-only block and joint MM constructions to regularized nonnegative low-rank approximation problems (e.g., with scale-invariant regularization and other penalties), building on the framework of \cite{Cohen_Leplat_2025}.

-\item \textbf{Richer multilinear factorizations.} Generalize the approach beyond CP and Tucker to more expressive constrained tensor models, such as nonnegative block-term decompositions (BTD) and related structured multilinear formats, where the model is still a sum of nonnegative multilinear contributions.
+\item \textbf{Richer multilinear factorizations.} Generalize the approach beyond CP and Tucker to more expressive constrained tensor models, such as nonnegative block-term decompositions (BTD) and related structured multilinear formats, where the model remains a sum of nonnegative multilinear contributions.

-\item \textbf{Beyond standard multilinear contractions.} Investigate how far the majorization principles developed here extend to generic nonnegative einsum models and contraction graphs (possibly with shared factors and repeated indices), and identify broad model classes for which one can obtain tight separable majorizers and closed-form multiplicative updates.
+\item \textbf{Beyond standard multilinear contractions.} Investigate how far the majorization principles developed here extend to generic nonnegative einsum models and contraction graphs (possibly with shared factors and repeated indices), and identify broad classes of models for which one can obtain tight separable majorizers and closed-form multiplicative updates.

-\item \textbf{Convergence of iterates and accelerated variants.} Develop stronger convergence guarantees for the iterates (not only objective values), and analyze practical acceleration mechanisms (e.g., extrapolation) within the tensor joint-MM setting. \end{itemize}
+\item \textbf{Sharper convergence theory and accelerated variants.} Extend the iterate-convergence analysis of J-CoMM beyond the current setting, for instance to multiple inner sweeps, weaker compactness or positivity assumptions, and broader classes of feasible sets; and analyze practical acceleration mechanisms (e.g., extrapolation) within the tensor joint-MM setting. \end{itemize}